-The government in Karnataka has been extremely concerned about the severe learning losses experienced due to the Covid-19 pandemic, so they have developed a learning recovery programme entitled 'Kalika Chetarike'.
-We have agreed to support the delivery of this programme in partnership with the Department of State Educational Research and Training (DSERT).
-The focus is to support student learning through a restructured curriculum that revolves around the National Education Policy's core principles of team work and critical thinking.
+The government in Karnataka has been extremely concerned about the severe learning losses experienced due to the Covid-19 pandemic, so they developed a learning recovery programme entitled 'Kalika Chetarike'.
+We have agreed to support the delivery of this programme in partnership with the Department of State Educational Research and Training (DSERT) under the Programme Management Unit (PMU) of the state government.
+The focus was to support student learning through a restructured curriculum that revolves around the National Education Policy's core principles of team work and critical thinking.
+A survey of teachers and education officials was conducted during the year by our team to understand the outcome of our support to the state's learning recovery programme in 2022-23 which was very positively responded by 2,992 officials and 53,633 teachers."